bhttchr6/FEAprimer/readme.md

 The value of $$r$$ for smooth solutions i.e. no discontinuites or cracks is $$\infty$$.
 Then the value of $$\alpha$$ for smooth solution fields is 2.
 The rate of convergence of these elements for $$H_0$$ or $$L_2$$ norm is 2.
 The rate of convergence in $$H_1$$ i.e. for  strain, is then 1.

+# Explicit vs Implicit Analysis
+## Explicit Analysis

+Explicit analysis is used to simulate events that last over a very short period of time e.g. car crash, drop test, impact, ballistics etc. Explicit analysis has the following charateristics:
+* Explicit analysis does not check for convergance in each time step
+* Explicit analysis does not solve for equilibrium at each step.
+* Explicit analysis does not perform matrix inversion.
+* Explicit analysis is conditionally stable.
+The stability condition is called Courant Freidrichs Lewy (CFL) condition.

+### CFL condition
+CFL condition states that the explicit analysis will be stable if:

+$$\Delta t <= t_{crit}$$

+The term $$t_{crit}$$ is defined as :

+$$t_{crit} = f \frac{L}{c}$$

+where, the parameters $$f$$ is a scaling factor with value less than or equal to 1.
+The term $$L$$ is the charateristic length of the smallest element in the mesh and $$c$$ is the speed of stress wave.
+The stress wave propogating inside a medium can be compression waves or shear waves.
+It has been found that the compression waves travel faster than shear waves and its speed is equal to the speed of the sound.
+Hence $$c$$ is usually taken as the speed of sound inside the medium.

+**Characteristic Length**

+Characteristic length of an element is defined as the